Royce Lewis Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.

-- The Red Sox have a 4.40 team ERA that ranks 19th across all MLB pitching staffs.
+- The Red Sox have a 4.39 team ERA that ranks 19th among all league pitching staffs.

-- Red Sox pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- The Red Sox rank 21st in baseball in home runs surrendered (90 total, 1.2 per game).

-- Crawford (1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched) gets the start for the Red Sox, his sixth of the season.
+- Whitlock makes the start for the Red Sox, his eighth of the season.
+He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- The righty's last time out came on Tuesday against the Colorado Rockies, when he threw four innings, surrendering four earned runs while giving up five hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the right-hander threw seven innings, surrendering two earned runs while allowing six hits.

-- In 13 games this season, the 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings.
-Opponents are batting .228 against him.
+- The 27-year-old has put up a 4.38 ERA and 7.6 strikeouts per nine innings in seven games this season, while giving up a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.